mdyzma/mdyzma.github.io/_posts/2017-03-26-part1-biostudio-application-design.md

 Maintaining project written by team of developers without any specs, design, common goal, and automatic delivery is a horrible idea, and should not happen at all, ever!
 It can be easily avoided, just by following already tested solutions, which can give you some decent control over the project.
 If you run company and try to sell product It is a MUST, and allows to promise and provide software, that will satisfy your customer.

 In corporate projects one of the most important part of the project is : DOCUMENTATION.
 From the very beginning i.e software specification, to the final version of user's manual.
 Documentation must be maintained and updated.
 Period.
 Because it is time-consuming, dull and requires collaboration between many team members, writing documentation/comments is usually assigned to the new team members as a part of _getting familiar with the project_.
 It is a mistake in my humble opinion Due to this reasons documentation is generally incomplete or out-of-date at any given time.
 There is one solution - writing documentation must be automatic process, triggered by code staging or release.
 Therefore one should try to write self-documenting code and keep specific branch in your delivery pipeline devoted to proper documentation production, which will guarantee that your documentation reflects at least comments in your code.
 We will deal with this problem in Part 2.
-In this article we will prepare __Software Design Document__ for our project I called biostudio.
+In this article we will prepare _Software Design Document_ for our project I called **biostudio**.

 <!--